There are currently 13 flood warnings and 23 flood alerts in place across South Wales

 All lines between Cardiff Central and Bridgend are currently blocked and some trains are being diverted around Pontyclun.

 Roads are closed around Cardiff, including at St Fagans on Michaelston Road near the level-crossing, Peterston-super-Ely and Birdies Lane between Fairwater and Ely.

-The Sportsman’s Rest in Peterston-super-Ely has been hit for the third time in two months, leaving the much-loved pub shut for the foreseeable future.
+The Sportsman’s Rest in Peterston-super-Ely has been hit for the third time in three weeks, leaving the much-loved pub shut for the foreseeable future.

 Huw Jones, the owner, said: “We were hoping we could open for Mother’s Day because that is our biggest day of the year and we were fully booked, but that won’t happen now.”

 When the river Ely flooded in September last year, the pub suffered £100,000 worth of damage to the kitchen equipment, food, walls and floors.
 The kitchen equipment cost £25,000 after fridges and freezers needed to be replaced.

 When Mr Jones, who has owned the pub for 16 years, woke up at 5:45am today and saw the water level.
 He called a group of regulars who jumped out of bed to help lift equipment, tables and chairs away from the water.